renepacchaux/this-ux-design-portfolio/README.md

 # This UX Design Portfolio

-## Experience the process
+## Avoiding a rough start
-Use sketches and user flows.
+### Use sketches and user flows

-You are building for somebody, not just for aesthetics.

-It might always feel unfinished, but a portfolio needs to be fine-tuned, or your users may spend time overcoming the rough edges, if that.

-The UX portfolio is customized and re-customized to keep effectiveness.
+What resonates to the user?
+What about the visual, to be specific?

+What you are building aesthetics -- does it have enough depth to make it to the execution stage?

+To avoid the prolonged and unfinished, the whiteboard needs to include a sketch.

+### Shape the idea

+A UX team can customize for effectiveness, and do so collectively.
+The aesthetic factor will hold, trusting that the presentation to the stakeholder will start to produce points of resonance that can be collected and leveraged.

+### Have a user flow

+Find out where the boundaries of and idea are drawn before it looks as if like-thoughts where similarly corraled.
+At this point the best tool to use is *heirarchy*.

 The portfolio should be a reflection of the process: